sarah2123/QuizMaster/README.md

 </p>

 ## Project Overview
-### Introduction
+### Introduction / Rationale
 Welcome to **QuizMaster**, a dynamic and engaging quiz platform designed to entertain, educate, and challenge users of all ages.
+Many online quizzes lack visual appeal, often featuring outdated layouts and uninspired designs.
+QuizMaster breaks the mold with a modern, sleek interface that captivates users from the moment they arrive.
 QuizMaster allows users to customize their quiz experience by selecting the number of questions, categories like general knowledge or geography, difficulty levels, and time limits, making it versatile for both casual users and avid quiz enthusiasts.

 This platform aims to provide an enjoyable way to test and expand knowledge while catering to diverse interests and learning preferences.
 By offering immediate feedback on answers, tracking progress, and displaying results, QuizMaster serves as both an educational tool and a source of entertainment.
 Whether you're looking to learn something new, practice for a trivia night, or just have fun, QuizMaster is the ideal companion.
 With a clean, responsive design powered by Bootstrap and dynamic question content from an API, this quiz application ensures a seamless and enriching experience for everyone.
 ### Site Goals